arabold/serverless-sentry-plugin/README.md

 ## About

-This Serverless plugin simplifies integration of [Sentry](https://sentry.io) with the popular [Serverless Framework](https://serverless.com) and AWS Lambda.
+This Serverless plugin simplifies the integration of [Sentry](https://sentry.io)](https://sentry.io) with the popular [Serverless Framework](https://serverless.com) and AWS Lambda.

-Currently we support [Lambda Runtimes for Node.js 10 and 12](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) for AWS Lambda.
+Currently, we support [Lambda Runtimes for Node.js 12, 14, and 16](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) for AWS Lambda.
 Other platforms can be added by providing a respective integration library.
 Pull Requests are welcome!

 The `serverless-sentry-plugin` and `serverless-sentry-lib` libraries are not affiliated with either Functional Software Inc., Sentry, Serverless or Amazon Web Services but developed independently and in my spare time.

 ### Benefits

 - Easy to use.
 Promised 🤞
-- Integrates with [Serverless Framework](http://www.serverless.com) as well as the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) for AWS Lambda (though no use any framework is required).
+- Integrates with [Serverless Framework](http://www.serverless.com) as well as the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) for AWS Lambda (though no use of any framework is required).
 - Wraps your Node.js code with [Sentry](http://getsentry.com) error capturing.
 - Forwards any errors returned by your AWS Lambda function to Sentry.
 - Warn if your code is about to hit the execution timeout limit.
 - Warn if your Lambda function is low on memory.
 - Reports unhandled promise rejections.
-- Catched and reports uncaught exceptions.
+- Reports uncaught exceptions.
 - Serverless, Sentry and as well as this library are all Open Source.
 Yay! 🎉
 - TypeScript support